holehouse-lab/supportingdata/readme.md

 1. If you don't yet have one, create a GitHub account!

 2. Create a new repository in your account - [see instructions here](https://docs.github.com/en/github/getting-started-with-github/create-a-repo).
 Do not include any additional info (e.g. license files etc) here.

+	New repositories can either be created as **private** or **public**.
+A private repository can be made public whenever, but I'm not sure if a public repository can be made private...
+This privacy is controlled entirely through the GitHub website and changing privacy is possible under the repository Settings.

 3. Check if `git` is installed on your local machine (it really should be).
 To do this, open the terminal and run: